The Human Rights Technology Program

-In recent years, the use of technology has grown dramatically in all aspects of human rights practice, from advocacy and fact-finding to litigation and education, and the pace of adoption is increasing.
-The Center for Human Rights Science at CMU (CHRS), through its Technology Program, studies how emerging technologies can be harnessed to advance accountability, transparency, and justice without jeopardizing the mandate, sustainability, or safety of the individuals and organizations involved in human rights work.
-The Technology Program works in close collaboration with human rights practitioners to understand the technical challenges human rights organizations face, analyze potential technological solutions to these problems, and develop tools and systems that make sense for the human rights community.
+The Technology Program focuses on ensuring that emerging technologies can be harnessed to advance accountability, transparency, and justice without jeopardizing the mandate, sustainability, or safety of individuals and organizations involved in human rights work.
+We work in close collaboration with human rights practitioners to understand the technical challenges human rights organizations face, analyze potential technological solutions to these problems, and develop tools and systems that make sense for the human rights community.